Copaganda: History

 Jack Webb (center, pointing) on the set of Dragnet, 1966.
-Many of Webb's works, including Dragnet, were endorsed and supported by the Los Angeles Police Department and were very pro-police, constituting an early form of copaganda.
+Many of Webb's works, including Dragnet, were endorsed and supported by the Los Angeles Police Department and held a positive view towards law enforcement and authority, constituting an early form of copaganda.

 Brenden Gallagher for The Daily Dot cites "saving kittens" stories and "Christmas gift surprise" stunts as "age-old versions of what we’re seeing today" and continues by stating that "Copaganda is so old, you can find it in Nick at Night reruns.
 The media has been regurgitating police PR since the days of Andy Griffith, and now in the era of Brooklyn 99, it is just being used more often and more effectively."

 Aaron Rahsaan Thomas comments on the history of copaganda in American television: "The past 60 years have seen shows like Dragnet (1951–1959), The Untouchables (1959–1963), and Adam 12 (1968–1975) establish a formula where, within an hour of story, good law men, also known as square-jawed white cops, defeat bad guys, often known as poor people of color."
 Subsequent shows such as Hawaii Five-O (1968–1980) and Kojak (1973–1978) solidified this narrative, along with Hill Street Blues (1981–1987), Miami Vice (1984–1989), and Cagney & Lacey (1982–1989), which were "for the most part, told from the point of view of white cops occasionally interacting with people of color who were, at best, one-dimensional criminals, colleagues, bosses, sidekicks, and best friends.
 Even when blackness was not equated with criminality, it was often supplemented by an inhuman lack of depth or presence."

 In 1979, historian E.P.
 Thompson drew attention to the phenomenon’s British manifestations.
 He observed a tendency towards the 'populist celebration of the servants of the state' exemplified on British television by the "homely neighbour and universal uncle, Dixon of Dock Green".

 In 2020, following the police murder of George Floyd and the resulting protests, audiences in the US and elsewhere demanded increased attention to how police were portrayed in crime shows and other media.
 This resulted in the cancellation of some programs such as the reality TV show Cops and A&E's Live PD.
 Activists criticized videos of police officers kneeling with protestors as shallow gestures or performative displays of solidarity, and some protestors claimed on social media that they were later attacked by the same police.
 The media's focus on looting during the protests has also been described as copaganda.